Internal Current Implementation Details

 - R process/package scope: recorded R-thread token, process-local provider store, release queues, weak-reference finalizers, and diagnostic helpers.

-- DuckDB database runtime/catalog scope: SQL functions, evaluator handles, preserved closures, scalar-UDF evaluator/marshalling metadata, native runtime backend, and counters.
+- DuckDB database runtime/catalog scope: SQL functions, evaluator handles, preserved closures, scalar-UDF evaluator/transport metadata, native runtime backend, and counters.

 - DBI connection attachment scope: default execution plan for future registrations, finalizer bookkeeping, and the R-side registry view.